 By Chandrima Pal Aug.
 11, 2019

 Few characters have the kind of sway over Rabindranath Tagore’s followers as Labanya – arguably, his most complex and nuanced character – from Shesher Kobita (Last Poem).
-Almost nine decades later, Labanya remains as relevant as she was when she first stormed into popular consciousness.
+More than nine decades later, Labanya remains as relevant as she was when she first stormed into popular consciousness.

 But even then, no other character has the kind of sway over Tagore’s followers as Labanya – arguably, his most complex and nuanced character – from Shesher Kobita (Last Poem), a story about two people who are drawn together by their love for stimulating conversations.
 Perfectly matched in their intellect and wit, they eventually decide to stay apart in acknowledgment of their unbreachable differences.
 Until this day, Shesher Kobita remains one of Tagore’s most celebrated expositions of love, conjugal relationships, and a woman’s right to choose, even in a consensual relationship.

 It’s been more than nine decades since Shesher Kobita was first serialised, but even then, Labanya remains as relevant as she was when she first stormed into popular consciousness.
 She is a woman who makes her own choices and lives by them, loves unconditionally, and expects her lover to do the same.
 She also refuses to lose her identity in an intense relationship, and does not expect her lover to do that either.
 “Space” and “taste”, both matter to her as much as it would matter to a man.
 On the week of Tagore’s death anniversary, it makes perfect sense to revisit it even as we grapple with the wave of toxic masculinity unleashed by the Kabir Singhs of the world.